Santosh-Chapagain/Santosh-Chapagain/README.md

 ---

 ## What I’m Up To
-- 🔭 Exploring Data Science and Machine Learning.
+- 🔭 Exploring Data Science and Machine Learning
-- 🌱 Continuously learning and improving my data science skills.
+- 🌱 Continuously learning and improving my data science skills
-- 🤝 Open to collaborations and learning opportunities in data science & ML projects.
+- 🤝 Open to collaborations and learning opportunities in data science & ML projects
 - 💬 Feel free to ask me about Pandas, NumPy, Seaborn, Python — I’m eager to learn!

 ---